by Andrea Blundell

-These are all possible signs of a personality disorder, a common reason people just can’t connect with others.
+These are all possible signs of a personality disorder, a common reason connecting with people is an issue.

 A personality disorder means that the way you see the world, and therefore the ways you behave, just don’t match the way that most people see things.
 Being on a different wavelength than the ‘norm’ means you might not understand others, even as they don’t understand you.

 What do I do if I think I have a personality disorder or issue?

 It’s best not to self-diagnose.
 We all have times in life when we act and think in ways that others find unusual.
 Often it’s just down to stress or a difficult life change, or because a childhood trauma is rising up to be dealt with.

 If you recognise yourself when researching signs of a particular personality disorder, or feel you have issues with your emotional health that are holding you back and leaving you lonely?
 It’s best to seek support.
 Speak to your GP, a school counsellor, or consider working with a private counselling psychologist or psychotherapist.

 Harley Therapy connects you to friendly and highly trained counsellors and psychotherapists who can help you connect better with others.
 You can choose from one of six central London locations, or with Skype Counselling you can work from the comfort of wherever you may be.